FastWave: The Next Generation of Intravascular Lithotripsy (IVL)

 0% AEs with no balloon ruptures

-Successful First-in-Human (FIH) Study
+Successful First-in-Human (FIH) Studies

 9 successfully treated limbs across 8 patients